ginzburg1991/resume_parser_ai/README.md

 This project introduces an advanced machine learning-enhanced tool for parsing resumes and categorizing candidates using XGBoost, Support Vector Machine (SVM), and K-Means clustering algorithms.
 The tool is designed to streamline the candidate selection process by automating the extraction of information from resumes and intelligently analyzing the data to identify the most qualified individuals.

 ## Project Files
 resume_parser (1).py: The main script for extracting data from resumes, capable of identifying and processing various sections such as personal information, education, experience, and skills.
-The XGBboost and SVM was used for predictive modeling and K_means clustering candidates based on extracted features.
+The XGBboost and SVM were used for predictive modeling and K_means clustering candidates based on extracted features.

 ## Machine Learning Models and Analysis
 - XGBoost: For predicting candidate suitability and ranking based on various features extracted from the resume.